Close

 PAEA Financial Resources

-There is no secondary application for the Mercy College PA program, but there is an additional cost for Altus Suite (Casper/Snapshot).
-The Altus Suite (Casper/Snapshot) has an initial cost of $40, and $12 per score distribution.
+There is no secondary application for the Mercy College PA program, but there is an additional cost for the Acuity Insights Assessment as part of the interview process and has an initial cost of $60 and $16 per additional score distribution.

 Yes.
 Applicants with international transcripts are required to submit their official transcripts to World Education Services (WES) for a course-by-course level evaluation and calculated cumulative grade point average (GPA).
 Contact WES at www.wes.org.